-The Company and its associates operates in India and is not materially exposed to foreign exchange risk arising from foreign currency transactions.
-The Company and its associates generally deals in USD for sale of goods and received of services from outside India.
-Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company and its associates's functional currency (INR).
+The Company operates in India and is not materially exposed to foreign exchange risk arising from foreign currency transactions.
+The Company generally deals in USD for sale of goods and received of services from outside India.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency (INR).
 The risk is monitored and measured in a volatile currency environment through dependable forecasts by the external resources and is addressed by exiting from the exposure in material cases.